theo-lq/Arxiv-Paper-Recommandation/README.md

 # Arxiv-Paper-Recommandation

-With an increasing number of paper published on Arxiv, it is hard to keep up with cutting edge research.
-So with a personnal manually labellize dataset, we train a classifier based on BERT variants to decide whether a paper will, or won't, be interesting to me.
+The volume of papers published on Arxiv is growing rapidly, making it challenging to stay updated with the latest research.
+This project aims to address this issue by training a classifier to recommend papers based on a manually labeled dataset.
+The classifier is built using various BERT variants (Distilled BERT, RoBERTa, ALBERT, etc.) : as expected RoBERTa won !

-The repository is organized as follow :
+Repository Structure
-* **Comparison.csv** : dataset of several models trained on the same datasets with different hyperparameters (weight decay, learning rate and custom or not trainer)
+* **Comparison.csv**: Contains a dataset of different models trained on the same dataset with varying hyperparameters (weight decay, learning rate, and custom vs. default trainer).
-* **Dataset.csv** : Arxiv paper dataset with labels
+* **Dataset.csv**: The manually labeled dataset of Arxiv papers.
-* **Finetune.ipynb** : Notebook to explain how to fine-tune the ModernBERT model.
-Can be used to help understand how to fine-tune any model based on HuggingFace
+* **Finetune.ipynb**: A Jupyter notebook that explains how to fine-tune the ModernBERT model.
+It can also serve as a guide for fine-tuning any HuggingFace model.
-* **Scripts** : folder of the Python scripts that were, at least once, useful for the project
+* **Scripts**: A folder containing Python scripts that were useful at some point during the project.